make2explore/MediaPipe-Installation-on-RaspberryPi/Install-openCV.md

    ```
    source projectsenv/bin/activate
    ```
-Your terminal prompt should change like following to indicate that you are now in the virtual environment.
+Your terminal prompt should change ollowing to indicate that you are now in the virtual environment.

 ### Step 4: Installing the OpenCV Library (Using Pip)
 So we will see **two methods of Installing OpenCV in Raspberry Pi**.
 First is using ***Pip Python package manager*** and other method is ***apt package manager***.
 Lets see first pip method.
 Now that we are in our virtual environment, we can install the OpenCV library.
 Run the following command: